anton-schwarberg/EnVision/README.md

 We also prepared the target variable for binary classification.
 The outcome variable booked_energy_consultation was mapped to a Boolean format:<br>
 Yes → True<br>No and Considered but not used → False.

-For feature scaling, we applied MinMaxScaler and StandardScaler selectively:
+For feature scaling, MinMaxScaler and StandardScaler were applied selectively:

 - MinMaxScaler was used for models that rely on distance calculations, such as k-nearest neighbors and neural networks.
 - StandardScaler was used for models that assume a normal distribution, such as SVMs or PCA.
-[CHECK IF USED]

-These steps are implemented in the notebook [NOTEBOOK HERE]
+These steps were implemented in the notebook [Link](https://github.com/anton-schwarberg/envision/blob/main/notebooks/03_Cleaning_Preprocessing.ipynb)

 ## 5. How to Run the Project
 Follow these steps to set up and run the project on your local machine: